Adding or Dropping a Course

 Insurance Warning: Students should pay careful attention when adding and dropping classes.
 For students who are included on their parents’ insurance, they must be enrolled in 12 hours to remain eligible.

 Process for Adding or Dropping a Course:

 - Pre-registration, Regular Registration, and Late Registration (before classes begin and usually the first week of class—may be a shorter period during abbreviated terms.
 Consult the Academic calendar for the schedule each semester.)

 - Registration closed (generally after the first week of class)

 - Students may add and drop on BANNER.

 - If students need to drop or add, they must obtain a drop/add form and a late registration appeal form from the Registrar’s Office.

 The drop/add form* requires the signatures of the instructors of the classes that students wish to drop/add as well as the signatures of the department heads of those classes.

-The late registration appeal form* must include a reason explaining why the student needs to drop or add a class after the late registration period has ended.
+The late registration appeal form* (to be used only after midterm) must include a reason explaining why the student needs to drop or add a class after the late registration period has ended.
 This form must be signed by the department head of the student’s major along with the dean of the student’s major and the Office of the Vice President for Academic Affairs.

 *While the Registrar’s Office will provide the appropriate forms, the approval of adds or drops will be made by the instructor, department heads, deans, and The Office of Academic Affairs.